-Donna Modica in Career Development was instrumental to my job search and ultimately my job placement.
+My career advisor was instrumental to my job search and ultimately my job placement.
 From our very first meeting, she gave me broad ideas as well as specific people and companies to look into and get in touch with.
 She helped motivate me to explore many different avenues and gave me timely and helpful advice as I prepared for phone interviews and in-person meetings.
 In addition, the BC alumni network was also critical.
 I was able to secure three interviews through reaching out to BC alumni, and ultimately I strongly believe that the BC alums who are at J&J helped me land my job there.

 What will you miss most about Boston College?
 About Boston/Massachusetts?

 I’ll miss many things about Boston College.
 It’s a special place for me and always will be.
-The feel on campus is very comforting- it’s hard to describe if you haven’t been a student here.
+The feel on campus is very comforting—it’s hard to describe if you haven’t been a student here.
 It really feels like a large, extended family.
-The faculty, the staff, the students- we share a common connection.
+The faculty, the staff, the students—we share a common connection.
 It’s no wonder the alumni are so engaged with BC.
 I’ll miss the beautiful architecture and grounds; the passionate, supportive professors; and of course my talented, friendly classmates.
 As for Boston, I’ll miss the great food, beautiful beaches nearby, amazing museums, and breweries.

 Any advice you’d like to leave for future BC MBAs?